 There was much more prophecy from the Lord than what we have in Scripture.
 The Bible itself testifies to that.
 Many of the prophets spent a good deal of their time giving messages of encouragement and comfort to those who were following the Lord.
 Some wrote books, and likely also songs, some of which are mentioned but are otherwise unknown today.
 Jeremiah and Ezekiel give a few glimpses into a prophet's more usual life.
 What the Bible holds is a record of prophecies which bore what the later Jewish community recognized as having meaning beyond its day.
 Even on that front, they probably left out a lot, though nothing essential.

 The Old Testament prophets spoke within the context of their tradition, using the rich oral and written poetry and stories which were the common heritage of the Israelites over the millenniums since Abraham, the stuff from which our Old Testament histories and writings were made.
 Some of the prophets were highly-skilled wordsmiths (Habakkuk, for example) and were even first class poets (Isaiah, for example).
 Prophets of the Church speak within the framework of the New Testament apostolic tradition of faith (as in Romans 12:6).
-Thus, it is the core of that tradition which can be used to measure the prophecy's value; for us, Christ and Christ's work are the core against which all prophecy is measured (1 Corinthians 12:3; Matt 7:15-20; 1 Thessalonians 5:20-21; 1 John 4:1-2).
+Thus, in both Testaments, it is the core of that tradition which can be used to measure the prophecy's value; for us, Christ and Christ's work are the core against which all prophecy is measured (1 Corinthians 12:3; Matt 7:15-20; 1 Thessalonians 5:20-21; 1 John 4:1-2).
 The gift of discernment of spirits also comes into play when judging prophecy.

 To be prophecy in the classic sense, the message must be from God, bearing the effectiveness of the Spirit, and bearing a piece of God's burden over us.
 It is usually (though not always) directed toward God's people.
 What we do with the message is our own responsibility.
 In the Old Testament, the prophets often pronounced woes on other nations.
 Their mode of delivery implies that these woes were normally communicated in the presence of not just Israelites.
 The idea that prophets spoke their woes explicitly to those woed lies behind the portrayal of Jonah's trip to Nineveh -- if that were not what was expected from a true prophet, the whole scene would've been just too stupid.
 Amos' trip to the apostate royal temple at Bethel was done in order to deliver warnings of doom to the doorstep of the doom's main cause.
 By telling a prophecy directly to those involved, it can lead them to change their ways, which is why God sent the message to the prophet.